andreast6/LendingData_SDS_Example/README.md

 *Description:*

 The step uses Synthetic Data Studio’s freeform API to generate synthetic data based on the examples and a custom prompt.
-The LLM (e.g., Claude-3-5) creates new records by inferring patterns from the examples and adhering to field descriptions.
+The LLM creates new records by inferring patterns from the examples and adhering to field descriptions.
 Here, we can set different parameters such as temperature, Max tokens, Top K, and different seed instructions to generate diverse lending data samples.

 *Key Insights:*